AlaskaAirlines/auro-dropdown/docs/partials/api.md

 #### show

-The `show` method may also be called from anywhere in your code by executing `document.querySelector('#idOfTheDropdownElement').show()`.
+The `show` method may also be called from anywhere in your code by executing `.show()` on the element.
 This example will execute the `show` method on a `keydown` event with focus in the input element.

 <div class="exampleWrapper">
   <!-- AURO-GENERATED-CONTENT:START (FILE:src=./../../apiExamples/programmaticallyShow.html) -->